ANCC DEA MATE Act 8-Hour Training Bundle

 Meet your full DEA MATE Act 8-hour training requirement with a concise, highly rated, nationally accredited online training bundle designed for busy prescribers.

-Developed by Overdose Lifeline and accredited by ANCC, this three-course series provides the core education and practical tools they can use immediately in their clinical work to reduce stigma, improve outcomes, and support individuals with substance use disorder (SUD) and opioid use disorder (OUD).
+Developed by Overdose Lifeline and ANCC accredited, this science-based, research-informed three-course series provides the core education and practical tools you can apply to your clinical work to reduce stigma, improve outcomes, and support recovery for individuals with substance use disorder (SUD) and opioid use disorder (OUD).

 What’s Included in the 3-Course Bundle